mrbeva7/bs-task/README.md

 # Bootstrap task
 1. Create new folder and clone this repo there in terminal/shell/bash
     * cloning: git clone address_of_this_repo
-    * cloning creates a folder called bsTask.
-Go there, cd bsTask
+    * cloning creates a folder called bs-task.
+Go there, cd bs-task
     * load linked apps: npm install
     * load dependencies: bower install
     * start automation: grunt serve